-Cultural and heritage organisations across the UK handed their twitter feeds over to teenagers for Teen Twitter Takeover on 12 August 2016.
+Cultural and heritage organisations across the UK will hand over their twitter feeds to teenagers for Teen Twitter Takeover on 11 August 2017.

-To see what happened and how you can take part next year, see here.
+To see what happened last year and see how you can take part this year, click here.

 Read what experiences have been gained from previous Takeover Day events

 Watch this film about how Lowewood House was taken over by young people.
 They ran guides tours, sessions for children and met with VIP’s to share what they thought of the day.

 ‘One of the schools had not been to us before, even though they are within walking distance, they are now booking visits more frequently.
 The quiz that they wrote for Takeover Day is now used daily in our Social History Gallery as a part of the Activity trolley for younger visitors.’

 ‘The Youth Advisors led public conversations, challenging people’s perceptions of what young people and museums do.
 This is the first time anything like this has happened and their role has been acknowledged by our Visitor Experience team who now have a much better understanding of young people in the Museum.’